alaotach/ARWay/README.md

 # 🌐 React Native Outdoor Navigation

 ## 🐜 Project Overview
-Welcome to the **React Native Outdoor Navigation** project!
+Welcome to the **React Native Campus Navigation System** project!
 This application leverages the **Google Maps API** to provide real-time route generation and navigation.
 It displays a visually appealing **blue path** to guide users from their starting point to their destination.

 ---